Household income in the United States: CBO income growth study

 The nonpartisan Congressional Budget Office conducted a study analyzing household income throughout the income distribution, by combining the Census and IRS income data sources.
 Unlike the Census measure of household income, the CBO showed income before and after taxes, and by also taking into account household size.
 Also, the CBO definition of income is much broader, and includes in kind transfers as well as all monetary transfers from the government.
 The Census' official definition of money income excludes food stamps and the EITC, for example, while CBO includes it.

 Between 1979 and 2011, gross median household income, adjusted for inflation, rose from $59,400 to $75,200, or 26.5%.
 This compares with the Census' growth of 10%.
 However, once adjusted for household size and looking at taxes from an after-tax perspective, real median household income grew 46%, representing significant growth.

 While median gross household income showed much stronger growth than depicted by the Census, inequality was shown to still have increased.
 The top 10% saw gross household income grow by 78%, versus 26.5% for the median.
 The bottom 10%, using the same measure, saw higher growth than the median (40%).

 Since 1980, U.S. gross domestic product (GDP) per capita has increased 67%, while median household income has only increased by 15%.
 Median household income is a politically sensitive indicator.
 Voters can be critical of their government if they perceive that their cost of living is rising faster than their income.

-The early-2000s recession began with the bursting of the dot-com bubble and affected most advanced economies including the European Union, Japan and the United States.
+The early 2000s recession began with the bursting of the dot-com bubble and affected most advanced economies including the European Union, Japan and the United States.
 An economic recession will normally cause household incomes to decrease, often by as much as 10%.

-The late-2000s recession began with the bursting of the U.S. housing bubble, which caused a problem in the dangerously exposed sub prime-mortgage market.
-This in turn triggered a global financial crisis.
+The Great Recession began with the bursting of the 2000s United States housing bubble, which led to the subprime mortgage crisis.
+This in turn triggered the 2008 financial crisis.
 In constant price, 2011 American median household income was 1.13% lower than what it was in 1989.
 This corresponds to a 0.05% annual decrease over a 22-year period.
 In the meantime, GDP per capita has increased by 33.8% or 1.33% annually.

 A study on US Census income data claims that when using the national accounting methodology, U.S. gross median household income was $57,739 in 2010 (table 3).

 In 2015, the US median household income spiked 5.2 per cent, reaching $56,000, making it the first annual hike in median household income since the start of the Great Recession.